Deuter Gravity Pitch 12 Review

 Our Analysis and Test Results

 Deuter is a venerable pack manufacturer, and the Gravity Pitch 12 is the smallest of their climbing oriented "Gravity" series.
-Our testing team found it to be frustratingly small but comfortable.

-Some packs in our review seemed to be more voluminous than their stated volume, this is not one of them.
+Some packs in our review seemed to be more voluminous than their stated volume.
+This is not one of them.
 Savvy packers, climbers with small approach shoes, and those who don't drink or eat much on route will have the best results with this pack.

 Its small profile and smooth exterior are a boon when bushwhacking if you botch the approach (or bushwhacking is a typical occurrence).
 Those qualities are also beneficial on-route.
 Our testers found we could leave this pack on while climbing through short squeezes or chimneys where we might have chosen to dangle a larger pack off of our harness.